blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 The user should manually delete the blockchain data before initiating this parameter ===link to manual deletion instructions===.

-The ``-reindex`` parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.

 ``spentindex`` is enabled by default on any asset chain that utilizes the ``cc`` smart contract protocol.

+Note: the ``-reindex`` parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.

 Usage:

   As a runtime parameter:

 ::

   komodod -spentindex=1

   As a default value in the coin's ``.conf`` file:

 ::